Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging

-In the Casorati form, tissue signals $\mathbf{T}$ are assumed to be low-rank because they are static or moving slowly in contrast to the embedded microvessels.
-The blood flow signals $\mathbf{B}$ are dynamic within the microvascular networks, which are assumed to be spatially sparse.
-In addition, the spatial distribution of the microvessels is stable during the short and ultrafast acquisition.
+In the Casorati form, tissue signals $\boldsymbol{C}$ are assumed to be low-rank because they are static or moving slowly in contrast to the embedded microvessels.
+The blood flow signals $\boldsymbol{B}$ are dynamic within the microvascular networks, which are assumed to be spatially sparse.
+In addition, the spatial distribution of the microvessels is stable during the ultrafast and short acquisition.
 Therefore, the classical rPCA-based clutter filtering aims at solving the following low-rank and sparse decomposition:

 where $\mathrm{rank}(\cdot)$ computes the rank of a given matrix. ${\lVert \cdot \rVert}_{0}$ denotes the number of non-zero elements in a given vector or matrix.
-Since solving Eq.~(\ref{min_que}) is NP-hard, several strategies have been proposed to relax $\mathrm{rank}(\textbf{T})$ and ${\lVert \mathbf{B} \rVert}_{0}$ into solvable terms~\cite{vaswani2018robust,bouwmans2018applications}, among which the nuclear norm for tissue and the $l_1$-norm for blood flow are commonly used:
+Since solving Eq.~(\ref{min_que}) is NP-hard, several strategies have been proposed to relax $\mathrm{rank}(\boldsymbol{C})$ and ${\lVert \boldsymbol{B} \rVert}_{0}$ into solvable terms~\cite{vaswani2018robust,bouwmans2018applications}, among which the nuclear norm for tissue and the $l_1$-norm for blood flow are commonly used:

 where ${\lVert \cdot \rVert}_{*}$ computes the summation of the singular values of a given matrix, and ${\lVert \cdot \rVert}_{1}$ computes the absolute sum of all the elements of a given vector or matrix.
-According to~\cite{boyd2011distributed,candes2011robust}, the nuclear norm term is iteratively optimized by singular value thresholding, whereas the $l_1$-norm term is updated by soft thresholding.
+According to~\cite{boyd2011distributed,candes2011robust}, the low-rank term is iteratively optimized by singular value thresholding, whereas the sparse term is updated by soft thresholding.
 However, singular value thresholding is time-consuming because SVD is needed for each iteration.
-More importantly, directly setting the nuclear norm and $l_1$-norm as the loss function for U\textsuperscript{2}-rPCA results in difficulties in training for convergence.
+More importantly, directly setting the nuclear norm and $l_1$-norm as the loss function for U\textsuperscript{2}-rPCA results in training difficulties because neither of them is differential everywhere.